karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       steps {

         script {
-          echo "Build the Docker image with the incremented version..."
+          echo 'Build the Docker image with the incremented version...'
           // Build the Docker image with the incremented version
           // Example: sh 'docker build -t myapp:${version} .'
         }